Read all about Sherwin Williams Oyster Bay, plus see 26 real homes that use it!

 Coincidentally, she already loved the paint color, and Oyster Bay paint (Sherwin Williams) worked perfectly with the decor.
 The only thing she didn’t like was the stripe between the crown molding and lower ceiling.

-This bedroom from Red Papaya doesn’t shy away from color.
-Oyster Bay is a stunning backdrop for the generally neutral color palette without looking too intense.
+This bedroom from @designingthedillons doesn’t shy away from color.
+Oyster Bay is a stunning backdrop for the jewel tones in this space, which really pull this color toward its blue-sy personality.

 Oyster Bay Bathrooms